Kobeyvines/airbnb_analysis_nairobi/README.md

 *   Do professional hosts charge more or less than individual hosts? tick

-*   Is there a relationship between professional management and cancellation strictness?
+*   Is there a relationship between professional management and cancellation strictness? done

-*   How many listings per host on average?
+*   How many listings per host on average? done

 ### Geographic/Neighborhood Patterns